MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 - Add **GET** and **POST** actions that accept the new model information.
 - Use display and edit data annotations in the MVC model to assign property attributes to views and controllers.
 - Use **Display**, **Editor** and **Form** Helpers inside the views.
-- Use validation Data Annotations in the MVC model to assign property attributes to views and controllers.
+- Use validation data annotations in the MVC model to assign property attributes to views and controllers.
 - Add custom validation to the application.

 #### Lab Setup